Volleyball has returned but it is essential players follow the guidelines in order for community sport to continue.

 We recommend the following in preparation to play –

 - Get yourself registered!
 Your membership will be valid until March 31st, 2021.

 - Prepare yourself physically – get some exercise now, increase your fitness and reduce the risk of injury, especially if you’ve been a Covid couch potato.
 Consult a medical professional if necessary.

-Whilst we are very enthusiastic about the prospect of getting back on court we do acknowledge things will not be quite as they were, with additional rules and safety regulations in place.
+Whilst we are very enthusiastic about being back on court we do acknowledge things will not be quite as they were, with additional rules and safety regulations in place.
 We will need everyone to play their part in keeping our community safe and able to continue the resumption of activities.
 Below are the expectations of anyone attending SNV activities, although they may become more or less restrictive as government and venue guidelines change and may vary somewhat from venue to venue.

 IN THE VENUE

 - Be mindful of your activity level during isolation and seek medical advice if necessary.
 Expect to take it easy for the first few sessions and just enjoy being back!

 - Comply with the requirement to use hand sanitiser (supplied) before the session, during time outs, drink breaks or change of ends and after the game/session

 - No spectators allowed for now